Community Insurance Spain. Comunidades de Propietarios

 These are the most common questions we receive.

-Community of owners (comunidad de propietarios) insurance covers the shared parts of a Spanish residential complex — building structure, communal areas, lifts, pools and gardens.
+Community of owners (comunidad de propietarios) insurance covers the shared parts of a Spanish residential complex.
+This means the building structure, communal areas, lifts, pools and gardens.
 These are the common questions from community presidents and administrators.

-Not strictly mandatory by Spanish national law, but mandatory in practice: most Spanish autonomous communities require it indirectly through Ley 49/1960 (Horizontal Property Law), and almost all mortgage lenders require buildings cover for the building.
-The community AGM must vote in favour annually.
+It is not strictly required by Spanish national law, but it is required in practice.
+Most Spanish regions require it indirectly through Ley 49/1960 (Horizontal Property Law).
+Almost all mortgage lenders require buildings cover for the building.
+The community AGM must vote in favour each year.
 Without cover, individual owners can be personally liable for shared-area incidents.

-Four main areas: the building structure itself (roof, exterior walls, foundations, communal pipes/cables); communal areas (corridors, stairs, lifts, garages, gardens, pools, sports facilities, security systems); communal civil liability (third parties injured/damaged in communal areas); and defensa jurídica for community legal disputes.
-It does NOT cover the inside of individual flats — owners need their own home policies.
+It covers four main areas.
+First, the building structure itself (roof, exterior walls, foundations, communal pipes and cables).
+Second, the communal areas (corridors, stairs, lifts, garages, gardens, pools, sports facilities, security systems).
+Third, communal civil liability (people injured or whose property is damaged in communal areas).
+Fourth, defensa jurídica for community legal disputes.
+It does NOT cover the inside of individual flats.
+Owners need their own home policies.

-All owners share the premium according to the cuota (ownership share) recorded in the building's deed.
-Cuota usually relates to the apartment's surface area and any usage rights (parking, terrace).
-The premium is included in the monthly community fee (cuota de comunidad) paid to the administrator who manages the insurance contract.
+All owners share the premium by their cuota (ownership share), as recorded in the building's deed.
+The cuota usually reflects the apartment's surface area and any usage rights (parking, terrace).
+The premium is part of the monthly community fee (cuota de comunidad).
+This is paid to the administrator, who manages the insurance contract.

-Buildings sum should equal the rebuild cost (valor de reconstrucción) — the cost to fully rebuild the structure if it were demolished.
-This excludes land value.
+The buildings sum should equal the rebuild cost (valor de reconstrucción).
+This is the cost to fully rebuild the structure if it were demolished.
+It excludes the land value.
 For Costa Blanca communities, rebuild costs are typically €800-€1,400 per square metre of total covered area.
-Insurance valuations every 3-5 years are recommended; many communities are significantly under-insured because rebuild costs have risen.
+We recommend an insurance valuation every 3-5 years.
+Many communities are badly under-insured because rebuild costs have risen.

-Spanish law makes the apartment owner whose pipes leaked responsible for damage caused.
+Spanish law makes the owner whose pipes leaked responsible for the damage caused.
 Their personal home insurance pays.
-The community insurance covers leaks originating in COMMUNAL pipes (rising mains, drains in walls between flats).
-It is essential that all owners hold personal home insurance — a single uninsured neighbour creates a financial mess for everyone affected.
+The community insurance only covers leaks from COMMUNAL pipes (rising mains, drains in walls between flats).
+It is vital that all owners hold personal home insurance.
+A single uninsured neighbour creates a financial mess for everyone affected.

-Yes — lifts are a key part of community insurance.
-Cover includes lift damage, breakdown, accident liability if a person is injured in/by the lift, and increasingly cyber-attack on smart lift systems.
-Spanish law requires twice-yearly maintenance on residential lifts plus an annual inspection — keeping these current is a condition of insurance cover.
+Yes.
+Lifts are a key part of community insurance.
+Cover includes lift damage, breakdown, and accident liability if a person is injured in or by the lift.
+It increasingly covers cyber-attack on smart lift systems too.
+Spanish law requires twice-yearly maintenance on residential lifts, plus an annual inspection.
+Keeping these up to date is a condition of insurance cover.

-Yes — pool damage from storms, vandalism or accidental damage is covered.
-Personal injury at the pool (slip on tiles, drowning, diving injuries) is covered under communal liability.
-Pool cover requires compliance with Spanish pool safety regulations: lifeguard if mandatory, signage, depth markings, water testing logs.
-Non-compliant pools may have liability voided at claim time.
+Yes.
+Pool damage from storms, vandalism or accidents is covered.
+Personal injury at the pool (a slip on tiles, drowning, diving injuries) is covered under communal liability.
+Pool cover requires compliance with Spanish pool safety rules.
+These include a lifeguard if required, signage, depth markings and water testing logs.
+If the pool does not comply, liability may be void at claim time.

-Increasingly yes — many modern Spanish community policies include 'cobertura de okupación' for empty/abandoned units in the community where squatters move in and create damage and liability for the wider community.
+Increasingly, yes.
+Many modern Spanish community policies include 'cobertura de okupación'.
+This applies to empty or abandoned units where squatters move in.
+They can cause damage and create liability for the wider community.
 Legal expenses for forced eviction are typically up to €15,000-€30,000.
-The policy doesn't cover individual unit owners' issues — that's their personal home insurance.
+The policy does not cover individual unit owners' issues.
+That is their personal home insurance.

-Catastrophic natural events (atypical storms, DANA floods, earthquakes) are covered by the Consorcio de Compensación de Seguros via the community policy at no extra premium.
+Catastrophic natural events (atypical storms, DANA floods, earthquakes) are covered by the Consorcio de Compensación de Seguros.
+This works through the community policy at no extra premium.
 Routine storm damage (broken roof tiles in normal weather, garden debris) is covered by the standard community policy.
 The Consorcio paid out billions for the November 2024 Valencia DANA, including community claims.

-Three parties: the community president and/or administrator initiate the claim, the insurer assesses, and the loss adjuster (perito) visits and evaluates.
-The community administrator typically deals with day-to-day claims on the community's behalf.
-Major claims need community AGM approval for repair works and reconstruction methods.
+Three parties are involved.
+The community president or administrator starts the claim.
+The insurer assesses it.
+The loss adjuster (perito) then visits and evaluates the damage.
+The community administrator usually deals with day-to-day claims for the community.
+Major claims need community AGM approval for the repair works and reconstruction methods.
 We support administrators throughout.

-No — claims for communal damage must be made by the community as a whole, through the administrator/president.
+No. Claims for communal damage must be made by the community as a whole, through the administrator or president.
 Individual owners cannot bypass this and claim directly.
-Internal damage to an owner's flat from a communal failure (leaking communal pipe damaging your flat) is paid by the community to you, then any community deductible/excess is borne collectively.
+Sometimes a communal failure damages an owner's flat, for example a leaking communal pipe.
+The community then pays the owner.
+Any community deductible or excess is shared by everyone.

-Defensa jurídica cover funds legal assessment, expert witnesses and proceedings to determine cause and liability.
+Defensa jurídica cover funds legal assessment, expert witnesses and proceedings to settle the cause and liability.
 This is one of the most useful community insurance features.
-For example: a leak that could be from communal pipes or from a specific flat — the legal cover funds an expert assessment to determine which, and pursues the responsible party.
+Take a leak that could be from communal pipes or from a specific flat.
+The legal cover funds an expert assessment to work out which it is, and then pursues the responsible party.

-Yes — entry gates (electric, manual, pedestrian), CCTV systems, intercoms, lighting and security barriers are all within the standard cover.
-Damage from accidents and vandalism, breakdown of automated systems, and theft of removable equipment are all included.
+Yes.
+Entry gates (electric, manual, pedestrian), CCTV systems, intercoms, lighting and security barriers are all within the standard cover.
+It includes damage from accidents and vandalism, breakdown of automated systems, and theft of removable equipment.
 Cyber-attack on smart security systems is increasingly an insurable peril on modern policies.

-Annually at the AGM.
-The community president presents the renewal terms; owners vote.
-Premium changes, claims experience, and recommended cover updates (e.g. higher liability limits, additional perils) are debated.
+It is renewed each year at the AGM.
+The community president presents the renewal terms and owners vote.
+They debate premium changes, claims experience, and recommended cover updates (for example, higher liability limits or extra perils).
 We attend AGMs by request to present renewal terms and answer owner questions in English.

-Community insurance is a collective contract — single uniform cover terms.
-Individual owners with concerns about specific items can either take additional personal cover for items they consider undervalued, raise the matter at AGM for community vote, or in extreme cases propose a special assessment for specific upgrades.
+Community insurance is a collective contract with single, uniform cover terms.
+An owner who is worried about specific items has a few options.
+They can take extra personal cover for items they think are undervalued.
+They can raise the matter at the AGM for a community vote.
+In extreme cases, they can propose a special assessment for specific upgrades.
 We advise individual owners on personal top-up cover as needed.

 How This Compares to the Competition